ADVRVer/azure-docs/articles/application-gateway/application-gateway-create-url-route-portal.md

 ![adding additional path-based rules][3]

 This configures a path based route.
-It is important to understand that requests are not re-written, as requests come in application gateway inspects the request and basic on the url pattern sends the request to the appropriate back-end.
+It is important to understand that requests are not re-written, application gateway inspects the request as requests come in and sends the request to the appropriate back-end based on the url pattern.

 ## Next steps